- Aged lead

 - Exclusive lead

-- A lead sold to only one buyer (max_share_count = 1).
-Higher price per lead but no competition for the close.
+- A lead sold to only one buyer, with no competition.
+Higher price per lead but no one else is chasing the same close.

 - First-touch attribution